8n8/bigwebthing/README.md

 A user ID is a public key fingerprint.

-The fingerprint is the first few bits of a slow hash of a concatentation of a user's public signing and encryption keys.
+The fingerprint is the first few bits of a slow hash of a user's public signing key.

 The user fingerprint length is calculated as follows: